aram-aramyan/xmr-stak-gui/README.md

 **XMR-Stak-Gui** allows you to control your xmr-stak-xxx miners:
+* Manage multiple miners
 * Start/Stop
 * Configure:
-* * Import existing config.txt
+ * Import existing config.txt
-* * Manage multiple configurations
+ * Manage multiple configurations for a miner
-* * Save configuration to a config.txt for selected miner
+ * Save configuration to a config.txt for selected miner

 For a **CPU miner** please check out